darrenzou2000/Choose-Your-own-Adventure-Pirate/README.md

 ---

 ## [2b]
-Then suddenly a shark emerges from the water and chases behind the captain's life raft.
+Then suddenly a shark emerges from the water and chases the captain's life raft.
 The captain begins to cry for help to the crew members he left behind.

-**[3c]** The crew member decide to help their captain.
+**[3c]** The crew members decide to help their captain.

 **[3d]** They let shark eat him instead.